 Now, coming to the most important aspect – pricing!

-Amazon Prime Members get Amazon Prime app for free!
+Amazon Prime Members get the Amazon Prime app for free!
 The pricing details for Amazon Music Unlimited are mentioned in the next section of this guide.

 Amazon Music Unlimited